ecellvit/QuizFeed-Backend/README.md

 - [X]   Showing all quizzes created by teacher
 - [X]   Showing all students who attempted quiz query through quiz id/name
 - [X]   Showing all answers by student selected
-- [ ]   Store marks for each answer of the student in the quiz
+- [X]   Store Total marks for each quiz of the student in the quiz
-- [ ]   ----------THE END OF TEACHER PART 2-------
+- [X]   ----------THE END OF TEACHER PART 2-------
-- [ ]   Show Students all marks he got in quiz according to quiz
+- [X]   Show Students all marks he got in quiz according to quiz
-- [ ]   ----------THE END OF STUDENT PART 2-------
+- [X]   ----------THE END OF STUDENT PART 2-------
 - [X]   Make sure quiz can be given once only
 - [ ]   Make Sure only non-attempted quizes are shown
 - [ ]   Security Features